Fair Haven, New Haven: 19th century

 In 1837 Fair Haven withdrew from the jurisdiction of New Haven.

 A number of homes in Fair Haven were used to hide slaves in the Underground Railroad.

 By the time of the Civil War, some streets had been paved.
 There was an influx of immigrants after the war, notably Irish, German, Polish, Italian and Russian.
 One area with a large number of Irish was nicknamed 'little Dublin'.

 In 1860, a group of local businessmen drew up a charter to build and operate a horsecar line of one or two tracks between Fair Haven and Westville.

-In 1866, Samuel L. Blatchley developed Blatchley Ave., building moderately-priced homes for local workers.
+In 1866, Samuel L. Blatchley developed Blatchley Avenue, building moderately-priced homes for local workers.

 St. Francis Church held its first service in 1867.

 In 1870 Fair Haven rejoined New Haven.

 In 1881 Ferry Street School was opened.

 In 1885, Nathaniel Graniss donated land for the construction of the First Quinnipiac School.

 In 1888, Lancraft Fife and Drum Corps organized, practiced in Ed Lancraft's Oyster house.

 20th century

-The southern portion of Front Street in Fair Haven, as seen from the Grand Avenue bridge in May, 2005.
+The southern portion of Front Street in Fair Haven, as seen from the Grand Avenue Bridge in May, 2005.

 By the 1930s, Fair Haven was home to more immigrants than 'natives'.
 Many black and Puerto Rican families migrated into Fair Haven by the 1960s.
 Redevelopment occurred along the Quinnipiac River.

 As part of Mayor Richard C. Lee's urban renewal program, 107 Fair Haven households were displaced in the 1960s.

 In 1978, a local historic district was created.

 In the early 1980s, many buildings on Grand Avenue were renovated.